-- 10.5 A candidate who does not achieve a passing grade for Phase I after completion of the written examination will normally be required to sit the repeat examination within seven months. - 10.6 A candidate who fails a Phase I examination on his/her second attempt will be required to follow a prescribed remedial course of study and to sit the examination at the next available opportunity.
-No further attempt will be allowed unless the Academic Board otherwise decides under section 6.7. - 10.7 Successful completion of the Phase I Examination must be achieved within twelve months of completion of the Phase I courses of study.
-The Academic Board, on the recommendation of the Faculty Board, may require a candidate who fails to complete the Examination within that time to withdraw from the programme, except in a case where the Academic Board, under section 6.7, has approved a fourth attempt at the examination and extended the period for completion of Phase I Examination. - 10.8 Candidates who are required to withdraw may apply to be considered for re-entry after one (1) year has elapsed since their withdrawal. - 10.9 Candidates will be notified of the results of the Examination as soon as possible, subject to ratification by the Board for Undergraduate Studies.
-Passes in Phase I (BMedSci) will be awarded at pass or honours with distinction levels depending upon the overall standard attained in both continuous assessment and the final examination.
+- 10.2 Phase I end of course Examinations will be held at the completion of the respective courses with repeat examinations normally held within seven months. - 10.3 A candidate who does not achieve a passing grade for a Phase I course after completion of the written examinations will normally be required to sit the repeat examination within seven months. - 10.4 A candidate who fails a Phase I examination on his/her second attempt will be required to follow a prescribed remedial course of study and to sit the examination at the next available opportunity.
+No further attempt will be allowed unless the Academic Board otherwise decides under section 6.7. - 10.5 Successful completion of the Phase I Examinations must be achieved within twelve months of completion of the Phase I courses of study.
+The Academic Board, on the recommendation of the Faculty Board, may require a candidate who fails to complete the Examinations within that time to withdraw from the programme, except in a case where the Academic Board, under section 6.7, has approved a fourth attempt at the Examinations and extended the period for completion of Phase I Examinations. - 10.6 Candidates will be notified of the results of the Examinations as soon as possible, subject to ratification by the Board for Undergraduate Studies.
+Passes in Phase I (BMedSci) will be awarded at Pass or Honours with Distinction levels depending upon the overall standard attained in both continuous assessment and the final examinations.

-10.10 Candidates must satisfy the examiners in the continuous assessment of the Phase I programme and pass the Phase I examination in order to proceed to Phase II.
+10.7 Candidates must satisfy the examiners in the continuous assessment of the Phase I programme and pass all of the Phase I examinations in order to proceed to Phase II.